tpps88206/michael-calculator/README.md

 ## Features

 * Implement the general functions of calculator.
+* In the desktop
-* In the desktop, the width of calculator will fix in `480px`.
+    * The width of calculator will fix in `480px`.
     * But when the browser width is smaller than 768px, the width of calculator will fix in `360px`.
-* In the desktop, we can drag and drop the calculator to everywhere.
+    * We can drag and drop the calculator to everywhere.
+* In the mobile
-* In the mobile, calculator will fix below, and the height is `50%` of the browser.
+    * Calculator will fix below, and the height is `50%` of the browser.
-* In the mobile, we can not drag and drop but we can scroll it.
+    * We can not drag and drop but we can scroll it.
 * We can open calculator with clicking button and close it with clicking outside.

 ![](docs/demo1.gif)